Hair & Scalp Concerns

 If signs of this kind of hair loss are seen in young children it may be due to subconscious behaviour e.g twisting rubbing hair when they are watching T.V. and not focused on their actions.
 Older children/youths presenting the condition should be encouraged to discuss their signs & symptoms – they may be consciously self-harming as a result of anxiety and feelings of low self-esteem.

-A trichologist can identify this kind of alopecia and provide a prognosis to the suffer of what to expect if the behaviour continues.
+A trichologist can identify this kind of alopecia and provide information to the sufferer of what to expect if the behaviour continues.
 A treatment plan would include advice on who to speak to for support and guidance in dealing with compulsive obsessive behaviour.